0BAB1/HOLY_CORE_COURSE/tutorial.md

                 3'b000 : begin
                     // 2 scenarios here :
                     // - R-TYPE : either add or sub and we need to a check for that
-                    // - I-Type : aadi -> we use add arithmetic
+                    // - I-Type : addi -> we use add arithmetic
                     if(op == 7'b0110011) begin // R-type
                         alu_control = func7[5] ?
 4'b0001 : 4'b0000;
                     end else begin // I-Type